2016 Employer Health Benefits Survey

 Percentage of Firms Offering HDHP/HRAs and HSA-Qualified HDHPs, and Enrollment

-- Twenty-six percent of firms offering health benefits offer either or both an HDHP/HRA or an HSA-qualified HDHP.
-Among firms offering health benefits, 7% offer an HDHP/HRA and 20% offer an HSA-qualified HDHP (Exhibit 8.1).
-The percentage of firms offering an HDHP/SO is similar to last year but has increased over time.
+- Twenty-eight percent of firms offering health benefits offer an HDHP/HRA, an HSA-qualified HDHP, or both.
+Among firms offering health benefits, 5% offer an HDHP/HRA and 24% offer an HSA-qualified HDHP (Exhibit 8.1).
+The percentage of firms offering an HDHP/SO is similar to last year but has increased since 2006 (7%).